Language: EN

 What are and how to use interfaces in C#

-An interface in C# is a collection of method, property, event, or indexer definitions that a class or a structure can implement.
+An interface in C# is a collection of definitions that a class or a struct can implement (such as methods, properties, events, or indexers).

-Unlike classes, interfaces do not contain method implementations; they only define the members that must be implemented by the classes or structures that implement them.
+Unlike classes, interfaces do not contain method implementations, they only define the members that must be implemented by the classes or structs that implement them.

-Interfaces are fundamental in object-oriented programming because they allow defining functionalities and behaviors that can be implemented by different classes, favoring maintainability and code reuse.
+Interfaces are fundamental in object-oriented programming because they allow defining functionalities and behaviors that can be implemented by different classes, and they promote maintainability and code reuse.

 Interfaces in C#